leafpetersen/dep-generic-methods/proposal.md

 binding ```f``` to a function with runtime type ```<T>(T) -> T``` rather than a function with runtime type ```dynamic -> dynamic```.
-The subtyping rules as written allow the former type to be used in many (but not all) of the same contexts as the second: in particular, the former can be used at any type which is an instantiation of it.
+The subtyping rules as written allow the former type to be used in many (but not all) of the same contexts as the second.
+A more generous subtyping rule would allow the former type to be used at any of its instantiation types.
 This approach is appealing from a forward compatibility standpoint, but has the unfortunate consequence of introducing a fair bit of the complexity of reifying universal types for a fairly small increase in forwards compatibility.
 It is also somewhat harder to explain to programmers, since it introduces a notion of object type which is otherwise not explicitly present in the semantics of the language.

 Other restrictions of non-prenex polymorphic languages (e.g. rank-2 polymorphism) could also be considered, though it is not clear that there is any